colurw/flight_sim_GNN/readme.md

 # Flight_Sim_GNN

-Flight_Sim_GNN uses unsupervised reinforcement-learning techniques to produce combat-capable 'pilot' agents.
-It integrates Pytorch neural networks with a physics-based flight simulator and a genetic optimisation algorithm, inspired by Darwinian evolution.
+Flight_Sim_GNN uses unsupervised reinforcement learning (RL) techniques to produce combat capable 'pilot' agents.
+It integrates Pytorch neural networks with a physics-based flight simulator, and an optimisation algorithm inspired by Darwinian evolution.

 ## Unsupervised Learning

-Neural networks typically learn in a supervised manner _i.e._ with labelled training data.
-In our case this is not available due to the autonomous nature of the agent, and the large number of discrete actions taken in the training environment.
-This means deep learning methodologies such as classical back-propagation are ruled out.
+Neural networks typically learn in a supervised manner, with labelled training data.
+In our case this is not available due to the autonomous nature of the agent, and the large number of discrete actions it takes in the training environment.
+This means deep learning methods such as (classical) back-propagation through a neural network are ruled out.
-Hence we are compelled to consider reinforcement-learning techniques, where labelled training data is replaced by an overall fitness score, providing the feedback required for model weight tuning.
-This fitness score is awarded to each agent based on their last combat performance.
+So we are compelled to consider reinforcement learning techniques, where labelled training data is replaced by an overall fitness score that provides the feedback required for model weight tuning.
+This fitness score is awarded to each agent based on their combat performance.

 Based on work by John Holland, Genetic Algorithms (GAs) try to mimic the fundamental processes of natural selection: fitness, crossover, and mutation.
 The unit of